matty-kun/DevLift/memory-bank/activeContext.md

 5. Managing form state and validation with React Hook Form

 ## Next Steps
 - Verify and recreate the test user in Supabase Studio, then retry authentication testing in the app.
+- Integrate and test the testAuth function directly in the app to avoid terminal issues.